Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 First Time Users
 ================

 If this is your first time using Security Onion 2, then we highly recommend that you start with a simple IMPORT installation using our Security Onion ISO image (see the :ref:`download` section).
-This can be done in a minimal virtual machine (see the :ref:`vmware` and :ref:`virtualbox` sections) with only 4GB RAM.
+This can be done in a minimal virtual machine (see the :ref:`vmware` and :ref:`virtualbox` sections) with only 4GB RAM, 2 CPU cores, and 200GB of storage.

 Simply follow the screenshots below to: